Hubris: Legal usage

-In legal terms, hubristic violations of the law included what might today be termed assault-and-battery, sexual crimes, or the theft of public or sacred property.
 Two well-known cases are found in the speeches of Demosthenes, a prominent statesman and orator in ancient Greece.
 These two examples occurred when first Midias punched Demosthenes in the face in the theatre (Against Midias), and second when (in Against Conon) a defendant allegedly assaulted a man and crowed over the victim.
 Yet another example of hubris appears in Aeschines' Against Timarchus, where the defendant, Timarchus, is accused of breaking the law of hubris by submitting himself to prostitution and anal intercourse.
 Aeschines brought this suit against Timarchus to bar him from the rights of political office and his case succeeded.

-In ancient Athens, hubris was defined as the use of violence to shame the victim (this sense of hubris could also characterize rape).
 Aristotle defined hubris as shaming the victim, not because of anything that happened to the committer or might happen to the committer, but merely for that committer's own gratification:

 to cause shame to the victim, not in order that anything may happen to you, nor because anything has happened to you, but merely for your own gratification.
 Hubris is not the requital of past injuries; this is revenge.
 As for the pleasure in hubris, its cause is this: naive men think that by ill-treating others they make their own superiority the greater.